impostorsguides/impostorsguides.github.io/rbenv/part-2/2-k-content.md

 $ ./foo
 ```

 What you're really doing is calling the program mentioned in the shebang, i.e. `/usr/bin/env bash`, and passing the shell script name as the argument.
-In my case, `bash` doesn't care what the 0th argument is, so the behavior is the same in all cases.
+In my case, Bash doesn't care what the 0th argument is, so the behavior is the same in all cases.

 <div style="margin: 2em; border-bottom: 1px solid grey"></div>